caltechlibrary/cl-js/scripts/index.md

 : forms the first part of the CL.js library.
 Core focuses on the low level plumbing of retrieving and pipelining data for processing.

 [CL-ui.js](CL-ui.js)
-: provides functions for generating ui elements as well as a simple python-like template substitution scheme for describing HTML elements.
-E.g. a template string of `"<input value="${catname}">` which is given an object like `{"catname": "fred"}` would be rendered `<input value="fred">`.
+: provides functions for generating ui elements as well as a simple handlebars-like template substitution scheme for describing HTML elements.
+E.g. a template string of `"<input value="{{catname}}">` which is given an object like `{"catname": "fred"}` would be rendered `<input value="fred">`.
 The substituion happens at function envocation.

 [CL-feeds.js](CL-feeds.js)
 : provides the low level content retrieval functions needed to integration content from https://feeds.library.caltech.edu.
 If you are reading the source to understand how to integrate content from feeds.library.caltech.edu in other languages (e.g. Go, Python, PHP, R or Julia) this is the place to look.